We use minimal analytics to improve the site. Is that okay?

 Small Buffer

-The camera has a very small buffer, around 100-125MB.
-That’s basically about 6 RAW shots before you fill the buffer and it takes about 1.25 seconds.
-Of course if you shoot JPEG this is significantly less of an issue as you can shoot for quite some time before the buffer fills using JPEG.
+The camera has a very small buffer, around 100 – 125MB.
+That’s approximately 6 RAW shots before the buffer fills, which takes around 1.25 seconds.
+Of course, if you shoot JPEG, this is significantly less of an issue, as you can shoot for quite some time before the buffer fills using JPEG.

 See the fastest memory cards for the Canon SL2.